shijuvar/shijuvar/active_masterclass.md

 **Q: How to enroll in the Masterclass?**

 **A**: Send an email to shijuvar@gophermonk.in to confirm your slot for the Masterclass.
 Once your slot is confirmed, do make a payment of INR 1,000 to a UPI ID (UPI ID will be shared via email) just before starting the Masterclass (please don't make the payment more than three days early, a confirmation via email is fine).
 Once the Masterclass is started, and then, if you're comfortable with that, you can make the remaining payment and continue with the Masterclass.
-If you're not comfortable with Masterclass after attending the initial session, you can quit it.
-Please note that Masterclasses are resutricted to Indian developer community to keep compatibility among the audience.
+If you're not comfortable with Masterclass after attending the initial session, you can quit it. <b>Please note that Masterclasses are restricted to Indian developer community to keep compatibility among the audience</b>.

 **Q: What's the objective of the Masterclass Professional Go**